Price to replace water heater

 Plumbing

 The answer to 'price to replace water heater' is that the cost can vary widely depending on several factors.
-Typically, the price to replace a water heater ranges from $500 to $2,000 or more, including both the cost of the unit and the labor for installation.
+Typical ranges for a standard residential water heater replacement can be anywhere from $500 to $2,000 or more, depending on the type of water heater, size, brand, and complexity of the installation.

 Frequently Asked Questions